 - On-campus interviews: Conduct first-round interviews on campus.
 We’ll post your opportunity to the Handshake Job Portal and collect resumes.
 You may decide to interview all candidates or select the most qualified.

-The Career Services office sponsors job and internship fairs in the fall and spring semesters.
+The Career Development office sponsors job and internship fairs in the fall and spring semesters.
 More than 300 students attend these events to speak with employers from for-profit, not-for-profit, government, and service organizations.

 - If you’re looking for student volunteers, you can also complete the Community Partner request form and a staff member will follow up with you on the opportunity.

 Our faculty have a wealth of knowledge and expertise.
-If you have a community project you believe would be a good fit for faculty or community-based learning courses, contact Micki Davis.
+If you have a community project you believe would be a good fit for faculty or community-based learning courses, contact us!
 Also, faculty and student research in the Worcester community are archived in the Local Knowledge Database.
-If you’re looking for faculty and/or student support on a research project, contact Micki Davis.